dsebastien/midnightLightV2/README.md

 ## Features
 * mobile first and responsive design
-* awesome build based on Gulp, a ton of automagic stuff
+* awesome build based on gulp, a ton of automagic stuff
 * all the yet-to-be-implemented features :)

 ## Installation